ministryofjustice/hmpps-ppud-automation-api/docs/runbooks/RUNBOOK.md

 - `API_CLIENT_ID` - managed externally via tooling in the `hmpps-auth` project.
 - `API_CLIENT_SECRET` - managed externally via tooling in the `hmpps-auth` project.
-- `APPINSIGHTS_INSTRUMENTATIONKEY` - managed externally via the [hmpps-project-bootstrap](https://github.com/ministryofjustice/hmpps-project-bootstrap) tooling.
+- `APPLICATIONINSIGHTS_CONNECTION_STRING` - managed externally via the [cloud-platform-environments](https://github.com/ministryofjustice/cloud-platform-environments) tooling.
-- `PPUD_USERNAME` - managed manually through Kubernetes secrets
+- `PPUD_USERNAME` - managed manually through Kubernetes secrets (or as GitHub repository secrets for integration tests if the dev details are the ones that have changed)
-- `PPUD_PASSWORD` - managed manually through Kubernetes secrets
+- `PPUD_PASSWORD` - managed manually through Kubernetes secrets (or as GitHub repository secrets for integration tests if the dev details are the ones that have changed)
-- `PPUD_ADMIN_USERNAME` - managed manually through Kubernetes secrets
+- `PPUD_ADMIN_USERNAME` - managed manually through Kubernetes secrets (or as GitHub repository secrets for integration tests if the dev details are the ones that have changed)
-- `PPUD_ADMIN_PASSWORD` - managed manually through Kubernetes secrets
+- `PPUD_ADMIN_PASSWORD` - managed manually through Kubernetes secrets (or as GitHub repository secrets for integration tests if the dev details are the ones that have changed)

 Instructions on managing the Kubernetes secrets manually can be found in the [Cloud Platform User Guide - Adding Secrets to an application](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/deploying-an-app/add-secrets-to-deployment.html#adding-secrets-to-an-application)